cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Open API

-REST Open API was created using Swagger codegen for storing and managing sales transactions that occuers in different outlet stores.
+REST Open API was created using Swagger codegen for storing and managing sales transactions that occurs in different outlet stores.
 Other than managing transactions, API also predicts item sales quantity for given batch of items using linear regression method.